infosys-gcp-training/gke-training/05-k8s-namespaces/INSTRUCTIONS.md

 ```
 > The answer should be “yes”

-#### Check your access to the pods in the _yellow_ namespace
+#### Check your access to the pods in the _red_ namespace
 ```
-$ kubectl auth can-i get pods -n yellow
+$ kubectl auth can-i get pods -n red
 ```
 > The answer should be “yes”

-#### Check the testuser's acccess to the pods in the _yellow_ namespace
+#### Check the testuser's access to the pods in the _red_ namespace
 ```
-$ kubectl auth can-i get pods -n yellow --as testuser
+$ kubectl auth can-i get pods -n red --as testuser
 ```
 > The answer should be “no”
+The testuser does not have access to the _red_ namespace.
-> So you can see how namespaces can be used with roles and rolebindings to grant (or indirectly limit) access to resources.
+So you can see how namespaces can be used with roles and rolebindings to grant (or indirectly limit) access to resources.

 What happens if you delete a namespace?